 pm uninstall --user 0 com.google.android.youtube

-pm uninstall --user 0 com.google.android.apps.youtube.music
+pm uninstall --user 0 com.google.android.apps.youtube.music.setupwizardpm uninstall --user 0 com.google.android.apps.youtube.music

 pm uninstall --user 0 com.android.vending